MTG/freesound/_docs/api/source/resources.rst

-f                   string  no	      The filter s                   string  no	      How to sort the results fields	            string  no	      Fields sounds_per_page     number  no	      Number of sounds to return in each page (be aware that large numbers may produce sloooow queries)
+f                   string  no	      The filter s                   string  no	      How to sort the results fields	            string  no	      Fields sounds_per_page     number  no	      Number of sounds to return in each page (be aware that large numbers may produce sloooow queries, maximum allowed is 100 sounds per page)
 ==================  ======  ========  =================================

 **q for query**